gitter-badger/html-screen-capture-js/README.md

 This library can be used to:

-1. Create a web page screen capture "image", and display the "snapshot" (e.g. by using an iframe).
+- Create a web page screen capture "image", and display the "snapshot" (e.g. by using an iframe).
-1. Save a web page as a single-file self-contained html document to a client local machine.
+- Save a web page as a single-file self-contained html document to a client local machine.
-1. Send a complete web page content as a simple string to a remote server.
+- Send a complete web page content as a simple string to a remote server.

-Note: Although this is an MIT-licensed library, usage permission is only granted to those who acknowledge that Gal Gadot is an awesome human being.
+Note: Although this is an MIT-licensed library, usage permission is only granted to those who acknowledge that Gal Gadot is a perfect human being.

 Uri Kalish, NOV 2017